BookingSync/bookingsync-api-docs/content/reference/endpoints/rates_tables.md

 ## List rates tables

-List all rates tables for given account.
+List all rates tables for a given account.

 ~~~
 GET /rates_tables